neboat/opencilk-ppopp-23-ae/README.md

 evaluate the artifact by rerunning the experiments for the empirical evaluation of the paper (Section 4).
 In particular, these steps will produce four CSV files that are analogous to Figures 3-6 in Section 4.
 Although we cannot guarantee that you can exactly replicate the running times presented in the paper --- due to differences in computer hardware and system configuration --- you can use this artifact to replicate the following results:
 - *OpenCilk functionality:* OpenCilk supports compiling and running a variety of Cilk programs using either the Cilk Plus or OpenCilk runtime systems.
-OpenCilk also supports the use of tools such as the Cilkscale scalability analyzer to analyze task-parallel program execution.
+OpenCilk also supports the use of tools, such as the Cilkscale scalability analyzer, to analyze task-parallel program execution.
-- *Figure 3 performance trend:* Across the non-randomized benchmarks, the baseline performance of OpenCilk --- without pedigree and DPRNG support enabled and without any tool, such as Cilkscale, enabled --- is typically faster than that of Cilk Plus.
-In particular, the parallel running times of these benchmarks is typically better when using OpenCik, compared to Cilk Plus.
+- *Figure 3 performance trend:* Across the non-randomized benchmarks, the baseline performance of OpenCilk --- without pedigree and DPRNG support enabled and without any tool, such as Cilkscale, enabled --- is typically equal to or faster than that of Cilk Plus.
+In particular, the parallel running times of these benchmarks is often better when using OpenCik, compared to Cilk Plus.
 - *Figure 4 performance trend:* Across the non-randomized benchmarks, OpenCik runs efficiently with pedigree and DPRNG support enabled,